 In fact, most of the bosses can be seen as this - all of them die in 3-4 hits and can be beaten by strategies that become very straightforward when you see what the game wants you to do against them.

 Awesome Music: Depending on the region, gamers were treated to one of two different soundtracks, each kick-ass in its own way (as expected from this series).
-The Japanese soundtracknote also used in the original European release, composed by Naofumi Hataya and Masafumi Ogata, has that familiar Sonic sound with a dash of J-pop complete with bits and pieces of sampling (notably, Xavier's "Work That Sucker To Death" is used for the boss music); while the American soundtrack, composed by Spencer Nilsen and performed by Pastiche, is more atmospheric and... "mature", for lack of a better term.
+The Japanese soundtracknote also used in the original European release, composed by Naofumi Hataya and Masafumi Ogata, has that familiar Sonic sound with a dash of J-pop complete with bits and pieces of sampling (notably, Xavier's "Work That Sucker To Death" is used for the boss music); while the American soundtrack, composed by Spencer Nilsen and David J. Young, is more atmospheric and rock-oriented.
 The past tracks in the U.S. release were unchanged though, which can be jarring.

 Also, for whatever reason, the U.S. release lacks a proper final boss theme.
 It does differ slightly from the standard boss tune, with a few additional instruments and a couple of the sounds (like the sped-up Eggman laugh) at different points in the track, but you have to really listen out for them.